KDE

 Games

-Until upstream APIs are finalized, some games require a special vulkan layer to function vk-hdr-layer-kwin6-gitAUR
+Until upstream APIs are finalized, some games require a special vulkan layer to function vk-hdr-layer-kwin6-gitAUR. gamescope does not require this layer, as it has support for the frog HDR protocol directly.

 - Launch Steam with HDR enabled.
 All games will then have HDR enabled, but Steam and all games will be launched inside a gamescope window.